-he region between Tuscany and Emilia Romagna is known as the Way of the Gods.
+The region between Tuscany and Emilia Romagna is known as the Way of the Gods.
 This route was so named because the mountains through which the path passes are named after Gods such as – Mount Venere (Venus), Mount Adonis, Mount Giunone (Juno).

 The Way of the Gods has an official App which provides information related to accommodation, GPS tracks, how to plan your trekking and other related details.
-Marking and signpost dot the route making it easier for trekkers.

 These Florence hills are divided into stages – some on foot and some by bike.
 The organized tours depend on hiker’s skills and the number of days that they want to spend.
 As the path is not very difficult to navigate, it is ideal for families and adults.

-The different stages are mapped, which are as follows.
+The different stages are mapped as follows.

 - The first stage is from Bologna to Badolo- The stretch starts at Bologna and is 19.3 by trek and 31.7 by mountain bike.
 The starting point is Piazza Maggiore and passes through the arcade which was built in 1674.